Google Docs for Kids: What Parents Should Know

-Google Docs can be accessed on any device that connects to the internet.
+Google Docs for kids can be accessed on any device that connects to the internet.
 Many kids use it as a diary; a convenient one that can be pulled up anywhere and anytime, whether on their phone, tablet, school Chromebook, or home desktop.
 But unlike traditional pen-and-paper diaries, these new electronic journals are entirely private, leave no paper trail, and don’t have to be hidden under the bed.
 Kids often pour their hearts into Google Docs, keeping hidden the signs of depression or anxiety they don’t share on social media or in texts and emails.

 Whether Google Docs for kids is used at school, at home, or both, Bark can help monitor what they’re getting into.